atomicdata-dev/atomic-data-docs/src/schema/classes.md

 - `shortname` - (required, Slug) the shortname for the property, used in dot syntax.
 String with a-Z characters only.
 Case sensitive.
 - `description` - (optional, [Langstring](datatypes.md#Langstring)) the semantic meaning of the.
-- `datatype` - (required, Datatype) a URI to an Atomic Datatype, which defines what the datatype should be of the Object in an Atom where the Predicate is the
+- `datatype` - (required, Datatype) a URI to an Atomic Datatype, which defines what the datatype should be of the Value in an Atom where the Property is the
 - `classtype` - (optional, Class) if the `datatype` is an Atomic URI, the `classtype` defines which class(es?) is (are?) acceptable.

 ```ndjson